odow/StochOptFormat/README.md

   A: Two options: expand the state-space, or create a scenario tree.
 For more information, read Sections 1, 2, and 3 of [1].
-  (We could allow a empty "realizations" fields and ask the suer to rely on historical scenarios)

 - Q: Where are the risk measures?